B2B Ecommerce AI

 AI tools can automate time-consuming and repetitive tasks, giving employees time to create more strategic workflows.
 Cook shared the example of using AI to generate product descriptions, especially for businesses with extensive product catalogues.
 He said this saves time and allows employees to focus on tasks that require more complex thinking and decision-making.

-Part of BigCommerce’s AI tools includes our BigAI Copywriter, powered by Google Vertex AI.
-B2B businesses can leverage this to write SEO-focused product descriptions that increase search engine rankings and satisfy B2B customers’ need for detailed descriptions.
+Part of BigCommerce’s AI tools includes our BigAI Copywriter.
+B2B businesses can leverage this to write SEO-focused product descriptions and content creation that increase search engine rankings and satisfy B2B customers’ need for detailed descriptions.

 Data-driven decision making.

 AI can analyse vast data to uncover patterns and insights humans might miss.
 Cook emphasised how AI can sift through historical sales data, customer behaviour, and product information to identify trends to help you make informed decisions.
-For example, AI could help determine the most profitable products, optimal times to target specific customer segments and potential supply chain bottlenecks.
+For example, AI could help determine the most profitable products, optimal times to target specific customer segments, and potential supply chain bottlenecks, greatly reducing the time and effort required to maintain efficient supply chain management.

 Scalability across the enterprise.